CESNET/du-docs/docs/expose.md

     app: application
 ```

-Where `selector:` `app: application` must match application name in deployment and `application-svc` and `application-port` are arbitrary names.
+Where `selector:` `app: application` must match the application name in the deployment and `application-svc` and `application-port` are arbitrary names.

-Once we have a service, we create ingress:
+Once we have a service, we create an ingress:

 ```yaml
 apiVersion: networking.k8s.io/v1